Frequently Asked Questions

 Yes.
 We are testing symptomatic and asymptomatic patients.
 If you are having symptoms, have had known exposure but do not have symptoms, or need a test to return to work or to visit family you can call 334-844-9825 to answer a series of questions and setup an appointment.

-NOTE: We are not a testing site for the GuideSafe™, a statewide initiative led by the University of Alabama at Birmingham.
+We are NOT a testing site for the GuideSafe™, a statewide initiative led by the University of Alabama at Birmingham.
 Please visit AHealthierU for more information.

 ► What type of tests are you offering?